Boys Basketball: Davis, Cover power Troup past Harleton by one

 The home team also received seven points from Thomas, five points from Jack Beckett and Ballard, four points from Ferguson, and one point from both Hurst and Jaden Giddings.

-TATUM 101, WASKOM 60: TATUM - Jayden Boyd filled the stat sheet with 28 points, 10 rebounds, four assists, four steals and three blocks, and the Tatum Eagles finished off a perfect district run (14-0) with a 101-60 win over Waskom.
+TATUM — Jayden Boyd filled the stat sheet with 28 points, 10 rebounds, four assists, four steals and three blocks, and the Tatum Eagles finished off a perfect District 16-3A run (14-0) with a 101-60 win over Waskom.

 Aidan Anthony added 23 points, five rebounds and five assists for Tatum (25-5), which led 39-25 at the half.
 Kendall Williams finished with 17 points, Kendrick Malone nine points, seven rebounds, six assists and five steals, Ty Bridges seven points, Drake Walton seven points and five assists, Tiki Lloyd five points, Jordan Chambers four points and Jalen Jones one point.